juffalow/chat.juffalow.com/README.md

 These versions are available under tags.

-### v1.0.0
+### v1.0.*

-First working example.
+* v1.0.0 - first working example.
 Basically, it is the copy of [iris websocket example](https://github.com/iris-contrib/examples/tree/master/websocket) with login.

-### v2.0.0
+### v2.0.*

 React and Bootstrap is used.

-* v2.0.1 - little changes, connets to server version  v1.0.1
+* v2.0.1 - little changes, connects to server version  v1.0.1
+* v2.0.2 - notifications

+### v3.0.*

+* v3.0.0 - list of users, few last messages, connects to server version v2.0.0